 Born in Grantham, Lincolnshire, on 12 October 1614, More was the seventh son of Alexander More, sometime alderman and mayor of Grantham, and his wife, Anne (née Lacy).
 After initial schooling at Grantham grammar school, he was sent to Eton College in 1628.
 In 1631, his uncle, Gabriel More, who was a fellow at Christ’s College, Cambridge, arranged for Henry to enter his college.
 This was to be the setting for the rest of More’s life.
 He took a BA in 1636, the MA in 1639, and was made a fellow of the college in 1641.
 More had already begun to familiarise himself with Neoplatonic philosophy during his undergraduate years, and began to develop his own dualistic ideas, emphasising the immateriality of the soul, in philosophical poems approximating to the mode of Edmund Spenser’s Faerie Queen (1590), which he wrote in 1639 and 1640.
 He ventured into print with the first of these, the Psychodia Platonica (“Platonic Song of the Soul”) in 1642 (Crocker 2003).

 It seems clear that from very early on More developed ambitions to promote his own understanding of true Christianity.
-Indeed, if his autobiographical memoir, written as a preface to his Opera omnia of 1679, is to be believed, More began to develop his own ideas as a result of a schoolboy rejection of the Calvinist doctrine of predestination, which he saw as a morally indefensible position for God to uphold, and therefore could not be part of true religion (translated into English in Ward 2000, 15–16).
-This recollection is certainly revealing, not only about More's beliefs, but also about his whole approach to religion.
+Indeed, if his autobiographical memoir, written as a preface to his Opera omnia of 1679, is to be believed, More began to develop his own ideas as a result of a schoolboy rejection of the Calvinist doctrine of predestination, which he saw as a morally indefensible position for God to uphold, and therefore could not be part of true religion (translated into English in Ward 2000, 15–16; for a later example of More’s anti-Calvinism, see More 1668, 71–78).
+This recollection is certainly revealing, not only about More’s beliefs, but also about his whole approach to religion.
 Like Calvin himself, More wanted to establish a system of belief which conformed to what he saw as the dictates of reason.
 But reasoning from different starting points can lead to very different conclusions.
 Calvin wanted a God who was immutable and so the concept of predestination seemed to follow as a rational requirement.
 More, by contrast, wanted a God who was, above all, morally perfect and unimpeachable.
 His different starting point from that of Calvin led him to a very different rational theology.
-More's was a theology in which God was obliged by his goodness to conform to absolute standards of morality, and therefore to create a world which was, as Voltaire's (1694–1778) Dr Pangloss would have said, the best of all possible worlds (Voltaire 1966, 2).
-More's motive in promoting this theology was not to solve the so-called “problem of evil” (why God allows so much suffering in the world), as it was later for Leibniz (and Dr Pangloss), but to ensure that God created a world which was (according to More at least) most capable of establishing the Creator's own existence.
+More’s was a theology in which God was obliged by his goodness to conform to absolute standards of morality, and therefore to create a world which was, as Voltaire’s (1694–1778) Dr Pangloss would have said, the best of all possible worlds (Voltaire 1966, 2).
+More’s motive in promoting this theology was not to solve the so-called “problem of evil” (why God allows so much suffering in the world), as it was later for Leibniz (and Dr Pangloss), but to ensure that God created a world which was (according to More at least) most capable of establishing the Creator’s own existence.
 More believed that the best of all possible worlds was one which demonstrated its dependence upon God and thereby made atheism an untenable position.
-It was the effort to demonstrate that God had indeed created the world this way which dictated all the various idiosyncrasies of More's philosophical theology.
+In his Immortality of the Soul (1659), for example, More wrote that God “ordering the natures of things infallibly according to what is best, must of necessity ordain that the Souls of men live and act after death” (More 1662, Immortality of the Soul, separately paginated, 144).
+Similarly, in Divine Dialogues (1668), he wrote that the design in nature showed that God always acted for the best (More 1668, 24).
+It was the effort to demonstrate that God had indeed created the world this way which dictated all the various idiosyncrasies of More’s philosophical theology.

-At around this time, More also began to embrace another Platonic idea, and one which had been introduced into Christian thought in the third century by Origen (though never accepted as orthodox), namely the pre-existence of the individual soul before its incarnation.
+At around this time, More also began to embrace another Platonic idea, and one which had been introduced into Christian thought in the third century by Origen (though never accepted as orthodox), namely the pre-existence of the individual soul before its incarnation (Reid 2012, Hengstermann 2017).
 He devoted another poem to his first exposition of this, The Praeexistency of the Soul, which was included in his collected Philosophical Poems of 1647.
-This is a clear example of how More's pursuit of a rational theology led him to unusual, if not entirely idiosyncratic, positions.
+This is a clear example of how More’s pursuit of a rational theology led him to unusual, if not entirely idiosyncratic, positions.
 His Platonic insistence on the immortality of the soul led him to reject the notion that every individual human soul was created at its conception, in favour of the Origenian position that all intellectual natures were created equal and alike from the beginning of eternity (Scott 1991).
-This was also bound up with More's concern for the perfect goodness of God—More did not want to involve God in colluding with the illicit sexual acts of sinners by intervening in their acts to create souls for their illegitimate progeny.
-As More later put it in the notes to his edition of George Rust's Origenian Discourse of Truth (1682), God must not be made to “bear a part amongst Pimps and Bawds, and pocky whores and Whoremasters, to rise out of his Seat for them, and by a free Act of Creation of a Soul, to set his seal of connivance to their Villanies” (More 1682, 9).
-Furthermore, while he was adopting ideas from Origen, More also embraced the Origenian belief in universal salvation—the idea that all souls would eventually be saved and rewarded with heavenly bliss.
-Again, this was an idea which seemed to More to be the only morally defensible position, and therefore the one which must be part of the true faith (Walker 1964).
+This was also bound up with More’s concern for the perfect goodness of God—More did not want to involve God in colluding with the illicit sexual acts of sinners by intervening in their acts to create souls for their illegitimate progeny.
+As More later put it in the notes to his edition of George Rust’s Origenian Discourse of Truth (1682), God must not be made to “bear a part amongst Pimps and Bawds, and pocky whores and Whoremasters, to rise out of his Seat for them, and by a free Act of Creation of a Soul, to set his seal of connivance to their Villanies” (More 1682, 9).
+Although More adopted the pre-existence of souls, he did not embrace Origen’s belief in universal salvation —the idea that all souls would eventually be saved and rewarded with heavenly bliss.
+Evidently, More took this doctrine to undermine God’s justice, and affirmed eternal punishment for sinners (Hengstermann 2017).